hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Linux Instance

-You'll be installing the software onto a Linux instance of your own choosing.
+Install the software on a Linux instance of your choosing.
 You will start and manage this instance like any other server.

 The Private Terraform Enterprise Installer currently supports the following